neoremind/papers/The_Snowflake_Elastic_Data_Warehouse.md

 ### 1.1 Why we design a new DW?

-Snowflake was founded in 2012.
+Snowflake was founded in 2012, runs completely on cloud infrastructure for demanding data needs.

 **Reason 1: Cloud env**.
 Traditional data warehousing were designed to run on static clusters, making them a poor architectural fit to cloud (AWS, Azure, GCP).
 The diff is
 - economies of scale *(xu: for cloud provider)*